-Or perhaps it was because the annual National Cherry Blossom and Japanese cultural festival had just taken place down the street – honoring the gift of the cherry blossoms from Japan to America many years ago, symbolizing friendship and solidarity between our nations.
-Then thinking about our gathering together here in Seoul, again showing solidarity with Japan, the parallel was pretty easy to see.
+Or perhaps it was because the annual National Cherry Blossom and Japanese Cultural Festival had just taken place down the street – honoring the gift of the cherry blossoms from Japan to America many years ago, symbolizing friendship and solidarity between our nations….

-Or perhaps I kept thinking of cherry blossoms because they are an iconic image of spring, renewal, rebirth, hope… after a long winter – or, after an earthquake, tsunami and nuclear disaster – when the earth looks as desolate as it might have to Jeremiah, all we need to do is have faith in God’s word that the land will be restored to life, will flourish as before.
-Or as the Gospel tells us the story of the Resurrection –we just need to believe that life which we thought had ended, has in fact, begun again.
+Perhaps I kept thinking of cherry blossoms because they are an iconic image of spring, renewal, rebirth, hope… after a long winter – or, after an earthquake, tsunami, and nuclear disaster – when the earth looks as desolate as it might have to [the prophet] Jeremiah; all we need to do is have faith in God’s word that the land will be restored to life, will flourish as before.
+Or as the Gospel tells us in the story of the Resurrection – we just need to believe that life which we thought had ended has, in fact, begun again.

 The cherry blossoms – the first sign of spring – consistently reassure us, the small pink and white flowers a signal to us that life goes on, grows, blooms, replenishes, recovers from the harsh winter of previous months.
 Embodying optimism and hope in their very existence.

 Through my work with UMCOR, responding to other disasters across the globe, what has always struck me is the cycle of renewal and hope that abounds after every crisis.
-Especially working with and through the church, we see first-hand how faith in action inspires, restores, revives.
+Especially working with and through the church, we see firsthand how faith in action inspires, restores, revives.
 A little over a year after the devastating earthquake in Haiti, progress is indeed slow.
 But there IS progress.
-All around we see the hope of renewal, of life begun again: literally tons of rubble removed, families with new homes, women with new jobs through a microcredit program, crops and trees replanted, students returning to school in classrooms built back better and stronger than before.
+All around, we see the hope of renewal, of life begun again: literally tons of rubble removed, families with new homes, women with new jobs through a microcredit program, crops and trees replanted, students returning to school in classrooms built back better and stronger than before.
 Recovery in Haiti is taking advantage of the opportunity to build back better.
-As Rev. Victor Hsu implored us yesterday, we are striving for quality, not quantity.
-Integrity and strength, not speed.
 We are committing ourselves to standing in solidarity with the Haitian people as they map out their future and the long road ahead.
 We are committed to being there, being a manifestation of hope.